 $ cargo test -- --ignored

-Finished debug [unoptimized + debuginfo] target(s) in 0.0 secs
+Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs

 Running target/debug/deps/adder-ce99bcc2479f4607

 running 1 test

 test expensive_test ... ok

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured

 By controlling which tests run, you can make sure your cargo test results will be fast.
 When you’re at a point that it makes sense to check the results of the ignored tests and you have time to wait for the results, you can choose to run cargo test -- --ignored instead.